shawn-mcgee/Jasper/README.md

 [com.example.Example.main] Jasper 0.4.1
 ```

-Jasper dramatically minimizes the boilerplate required to start drawing to the
+Jasper  minimizes the boilerplate required to start drawing to the screen.
-screen.

 ```java
 package com.example;